apache/geode/README.md

 ## <a name="building"></a>Building this Release from Source

-Directions to build Apache Geode (incubating) from source are in the source distribution, file `BUILDING.md`.
+Directions to build Apache Geode from source are in the source distribution, file `BUILDING.md`.

 ## <a name="started"></a>Geode in 5 minutes